yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 The value is: 1.4142135623746899
 ```

 See the difference?
 Amazing right?!
-This Newton method can be used to calculate other types of root as well, but there's a catch.
+Of course, this Newton method can be used to calculate other types of root as well.
+But there's a catch.
 Different mathematical functions yield to different curves and convergences, and the choice of pivot / starting point matters too.
 Of course, it's implied that it has to be differentiable functions too.

 ### Calculation of Pi

 As for π, there have been numerous efforts to calculate its value since the dawn of our civilization thousands of years ago.
-There were different approaches.
+There were also different approaches.

 **Approximation by Hard Labor**

 Since we all know π is a circle's circumference to its diameter.
-If we can't get the exact measurement of a circle's circumference, how about a polygon inside the circle?
+If we can't get the exact measurement of a circle's circumference, how about using a polygon inside the circle as an approximation?

 ![hexagon](../assets/images/20210409/hexagon.png)

 As shown in the picture above, we have a hexagon inside the circle shares the same diameter.
-Let the circle's radius be `1`, we can easily calculate the hexagon's circumference is 6.
-And therefore the circle's circumference is at least 6, and pi is therefore at least `6 / 2 = 3`.
+Let the circle's radius be `1`, we can easily calculate the hexagon's circumference is `6`.
+And therefore the circle's circumference is at least `6`, and π is therefore at least `6 / 2 = 3`.

-If you have a square of with each side same as the circle's diameter of 2, then we'd know the square covers the circle entirely and some.
-So we have an upper bound for the circle's circumference, which would the circumference of the outer square: `2 * 4 = 8`, so there we have known now π is smaller than `8 / 2 = 4`.
+If we draw a square of with each side same as the circle's diameter of `2`, then we'd know the square covers the circle entirely and some.
+So we now have an upper bound for the circle's circumference, which would be that of the outer square: `2 * 4 = 8`.
+We have now established π is smaller than `8 / 2 = 4`.

 Great, now we know π is between `3` and `4`.
 Should we add more sides to the polygon, we'd have better approximations of the circle's circumference thus π.
 How hard could it be right?

 Zu Chongzhi (Chinese: 祖冲之), an ancient Chinese scientist, was able to determine that π is between `3.1415926` and `3.1415927`.
 He held this record for over 900 years.
 To do this, he approximated a circle with a 24,576 sided polygon.
-Keep in mind that in his time, there was no such thing like calculators or computers.
+Keep in mind that in his time, there was no such thing as calculators or computers.
 The amount of work would be insurmountable.
-And one little error would've thrown away years of previous work.
+And one tiny error would've thrown away years of previous work.

 Here are more similar efforts I pasted from online search (disclaimer: there might be different sources claiming - fact checks needed):